Dodgers vs. Padres Player Props Betting Odds

 Betts Stats

-- Betts heads into this matchup looking to extend his 11-game hit streak.
-During his last 10 outings he is batting .333 with four doubles, two home runs, six walks and three RBI.
+- Betts enters this matchup looking to extend his 12-game hit streak.
+During his last 10 outings he is hitting .359 with five doubles, two home runs, six walks and three RBI.

 Betts Recent Games